 The 5000-acre park preserves the historic site of the First and Second Battles of Manassas during the Civil War.
 The Henry Hill Visitor Center includes a museum that displays civil war era uniforms, weapons and artifacts.
 The park orientation film, “Manassas: End of Innocence” tells the stories of the two famous battles that took place here.
 Visitors can take a guided tour by a Park Ranger or a self-guided tour of the battlefield.

 04 of 10

 The wineries, breweries and distilleries in Prince William County offer tastings in a variety of unique settings.
 While there are dozens of places to check out in the region, visit some of the newest hotspots.
-Effingham Manor Winery is a historic home and a national historic district offering award winning Virginia wines and a manor house that dates back to 1767.
+Effingham Manor Winery is a historic home and a national historic district offering award-winning Virginia wines and a manor house that dates back to 1767.
 Farm Brew LIVE is an 8-acre campus that features craft beer, craft food and live, local music.
-Included in phase one of opening are 2 Silos Brewing Co. and tasting room, The YARD outdoor live music venue, The Pit BBQ and beer garden and La Gringa Food Truck.
+Included on the campus are 2 Silos Brewing Co. and tasting room, The YARD outdoor live music venue, The Pit BBQ and beer garden and La Gringa Food Truck.
 MurLarkey Distilled Spirits offers a wide array of spirits that are inspired by its Irish heritage.Continue to 5 of 10 below.

 05 of 10

 The 15,000-acre forest is administered by the National Park Service and is the largest green space in the Washington, D.C. metropolitan region.
 The park offers 37 miles of hiking trails, 21 miles of bicycle-accessible roads and trails, 4 campgrounds, and over 100 cabins.
 It’s a great destination for viewing wildlife and fishing.